 \checkmark MOTOR Have a qualified electrician ensure the motor is wired correctly for your power source.
 Check that motor is securely fastened to the reducer or motorbase. \checkmark REDUCER Check that the proper amount of oil is in the reducer.
 Make sure a vent plug is installed on the reducer.
-(A solid plug is usually installed for shipping.)See FIGURE 10. \checkmark BEARINGS Double check that bearings are fastened securely.
-Be sure that locking collars are tightened and set screws are secured firmly to the shaft. \checkmark GENERAL Check that sprockets with chain and/or sheaves with V-belt are aligned and properly tensioned.
+(A solid plug is usually installed for shipping.) \checkmark BEARINGS Double check that bearings are fastened securely.
+Be sure that locking collars are tightened and set screws are screwed in firmly to the shaft. \checkmark GENERAL Check that sprockets with chain and/or sheaves with v-belt are aligned and

-^{}Additional information available in section III Maintenance.
+^{}Additional information available in Maintenance section.